20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 There he married Elsie Nellie Woodward Keene and returned home to Toronto with his war bride after the war ended.

 They had four children.
-In 1939, their son Jack Clarke joined the navy and was sent o to sea on the battleship HMS Duke of York.
+In 1939, their son Jack Clarke joined the navy and was sent out to sea on the battleship HMS Duke of York.
 Richard also volunteered as acting sergeant in the 27th Veteran’s Guard, I Wing, to guard German prisoners in Alberta.
 He returned with a German-carved wooden novelty box, which I still have.
 Jack returned with a war bride.
 Richard lived to be 86, passing away in 1975, while Elsie passed away the previous year. —Doug McBeth, Ottawa

 In 1942, he left for Halifax by train from Petawawa when they were ordered to go overseas.
 Due to illness, he could not leave with his regiment, so he left later with the 4th Medium Regiment, Royal Canadian Artillery (formed of only French Canadians).
 Marcel stayed with this regiment, which became his family till the end of the war.
 He landed in Normandy on July 9, 1944, and continued to fight until May 10, 1945.